Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Forecasting US Macroeconomic Variables

 In this section we present results from a forecasting exercise using US quarterly macroeconomic data taken from the FRED-QD database \citep[see][]{mccracken2016fred} that span the period from 1959Q1 to 2017Q4.
 We focus on forecasting GDP, inflation (based on the GDP deflator) and the Fed Funds rate (henceforth labeled focus variables).
 Table \ref{tab:data-descr1} provides details on the specific variables included alongside transformations used.

 We use the TVP-VAR-SV of Sub-section \ref{sec:tvpvar} combined with the same set of global-local shrinkage priors as in the preceding section.
-The only specification we do not consider here is the TVP-VAR-SV with a flat prior since this model performs poorly in out-of-sample forecasting and large dimensions.
+The only specification we do not consider here is the TVP-VAR-SV with a flat prior since this model performs poorly in out-of-sample forecasting and large dimensions.\footnote{The results for the flat prior model are available upon request from the authors.} {More specifically, using weakly informative priors leads to overfitting, which in turn translates into model instability since no penalty is introduced to rule out explosive regions of the parameter space. \cite{woody2019} note that in such situations, we fit the noise in the first stage, leading to insufficient posterior variability in the summary.}

 For each prior, we use non-sparsified and sparsified versions of the model in order to produce the forecasts.
 We forecast with small ($M=3$), medium ($M=8$) and large ($M=20$) data sets and set the lag length equal to $2$.
 Thus, the dimension of the state space in the TVP-VAR-SVs ranges from being moderate to huge.
 Our forecast evaluation begins in 1997Q1 and runs to the end of the sample.
 We use root mean squared forecast errors (RMSEs) to evaluate the quality of the point forecasts and average log predictive likelihoods (LPLs) to evaluate the quality of predictive densities.
 Both are benchmarked relative to a VAR-SV with DL prior, a specification that works well for US macroeconomic data \citep[see][]{kastnerhuber2017}.
 This is identical to the TVP-VAR-SV with DL prior except that the DL prior now applies directly to the constant VAR coefficients while $\sqrt{\bm V_i^\beta}$ and $\sqrt{v_{ij}^{u}}$ are set equal to zero for all $i, j$.
 The VAR is transformed to allow for equation-by-equation estimation as described in Sub-section \ref{sec:tvpvar}.